codedthemes/berry-free-react-admin-template/README.md

 # Berry Free React Material Admin Template

-Berry is creative yet minimal free react admin template build using Material UI component library.
-It is meant to be the best User Experience with higly customizable.
-It is complete game changer React Dashboard Template with easy and intuitive responsiver design as on a ratina screens or laptop.
+Berry is a creative yet minimal free react admin template build using the Material UI.
+It is meant to be the best User Experience with highly customizable.
+It is a complete game-changer React Dashboard Template with easy and intuitive responsive design as on retina screens or laptops.

 [Pro version](https://berrydashboard.io) of Berry react template contains features like TypeScript, Apps, Authentication Methods (i.e. JWT, Auth0, Firebase), Advance Components, Form Plugins, Layouts, Widgets, and many more.